knightss27/mdsvex-pages/src/docs/page2.md

-# Here is an injected file.
+# Here is an a document page.